-The Court ended up siding with the mother's request by granting a temporary Order that the child be allowed to attend school in-person with the issue to be revisited again at a later date, as the safety of the child is an ongoing concern.
-In it's decision, the Court commented that the Ontario government cannot guarantee the safety of children returning to school this fall due to the inherent risks associated with COVID-19.
-However, the possible risk being faced with COVID-19 is being considered along with other factors in mind, such as the mental health of the children along with the parents' need for child-care that schools provide with in-person learning.
+The Court ended up siding with the mother's request by granting a temporary Order that the child is allowed to attend school in-person with the issue to be revisited again at a later date, as the safety of the child is an ongoing concern.
+In its decision, the Court commented that the Ontario government cannot guarantee the safety of children returning to school this fall due to the inherent risks associated with COVID-19.
+However, the possible risk being faced with COVID-19 is being considered along with other factors in mind, such as the mental health of the children along with the parents' need for child care that schools provide with in-person learning.

 *The above is for general information purposes only and is not to be construed as legal advice, as your specific situation may differ and require individual attention.*